The DeanBeat: Subspace emerges with $26 million to fix internet bottlenecks for multiplayer games

 Subspace helps by coming up with a combination of software and hardware that sets up a kind of parallel internet, or one that routes around the problem traffic and creates fast lanes for the game companies that pay Subspace for the speed.

-And Subspace has raised $26 million to date from Lux Capital and others, and it has already generated “ten figures” in revenues, said CEO Bayan Towfiq, in an exclusive interview with GamesBeat.
+And Subspace has raised $26 million to date from Lux Capital and others, and it has already generated “ten figures” in revenues, said CEO Bayan Towfiq in an exclusive interview with GamesBeat.
 Among the customers is Funplus, a big Chinese mobile game company that has popular games like King of Avalon.

 Millions of players are playing on Subspace networks today, but they don’t know it.
 Towfiq said the company has a significant population of players on PC, Mac, iOS, Android, PlayStation, Xbox, and the Switch.
 Lots of those games are sensitive to latency.
 In Counter-Strike: Global Offensive, for instance, five players square off against five others and the winners are those with split-second reflexes.